ibex-team/ibex-lib/README.md

 Credits
 ---------------
 The Ibex project started in 2007.
-It grew up after various prototypes developed by Gilles Chabert during its thesis and was mainly developed by him during his tenure at IMT Atlantique (2008-2018).
+It grew up after various prototypes developed by Gilles Chabert during its thesis and was mainly developed by him during his tenure at IMT Atlantique in LS2N (UMR 6004) between 2008 and 2018.
 It is in standy-by since 2020.

-Some people brought great help, in particular Luc Jaulin (ENSTA Bretagne), Gilles Trombettoni (Univ.
-Montpellier) and Alexandre Goldsztejn (CNRS) for the underlying concepts and algorithms, Bertrand Neveu (ENPC, Paris) for the development of global optimization routines and benchmarking, Cyril Bouvier (Univ.
+Some people brought great help, in particular Luc Jaulin (UMR 6285, ENSTA Bretagne), Gilles Trombettoni (UMR 5506, Univ.
+Montpellier) and Alexandre Goldsztejn (UMR 6004, CNRS) for the underlying concepts and algorithms, Bertrand Neveu (UMR 8049, ENPC, Paris) for the development of global optimization routines and benchmarking, Cyril Bouvier (UMR 5506, Univ.
 Montpellier) for the Python installation scripts.

-Some people also contributed by developing plugins, such as Jordan Ninin (affine arithmetic), Antoine Marendet (semi-infinite programming), Benjamin Martin (parametric continuation)...
+Some people also contributed by developing plugins, such as Jordan Ninin at UMR 6285 (affine arithmetic), Antoine Marendet at UMR 6004 (semi-infinite programming), Benjamin Martin at UMR 6004 (parametric continuation)...
 Plugins come as separate Github projects, see [ibex-team](https://github.com/ibex-team) for a more comprehensive list.